Lions’ Commentary on UNIX

 • Used as an operating system textbook at MIT (when it was already 30 years old!)

-• Brian Kernighan, co-author with Dennis Ritchie of the famous C Programming Language book (“K&R”), gave a May 2021 testimonial to the importance and enduring value of the Lions book
+• Brian Kernighan, co-author with Dennis Ritchie of the famous C Programming Language book (“K&R”), gave a May 2021 testimonial to the book’s importance and enduring value

 “After 20 years, this is still the best exposition of the workings of a ‘real’ operating system.”